npat-efault/serial/README.md

-It provides functions and methods for opening serial ports, configuring their basic parameters (baudrate, character format, flow-control, etc.), for reading and writing data from and to them, and for a few other miscellaneous operations (e.g. sending a break signal, flushing the I/O buffers).
+It provides functions and methods for opening serial ports, configuring their basic parameters (baudrate, character format, flow-control, etc.), for reading and writing data from and to them, and for a few other miscellaneous operations (sending a break signal, flushing the I/O buffers, and so on).

 Data transfer operations support deadlines (timeouts) and safe cancelation; a blocked read or write operation can be